EugeneKuznetsov/jira/README.md

 # Jira REST API plugin for Qt/QML
 A C++ plugin for QML with an easy to access Jira resources via REST API.
+Currently plugin has a limited functionality and is in phase of development.

 ## Vision